sourcegraph-testing/ce-demo-notebooks/intel-oss-repos.snb.md

 # Exploring Code with Sourcegraph

 Sourcegraph allows you to run precise, targeted searches across all of your code.
-This allows you to find what you need, make the right call with complete information, and continue with your day—ultimately supporting Intel's oneAPI and oneSource initiatives.
+This allows you to find what you need, make the right call with complete information, and continue with your day—ultimately supporting Intel's oneAPI and innersource initiatives.

 For a full list of the filters supported by our search functionality, [check out our search cheat sheet](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-a-cheat-sheet).